 We don’t normally give advice on SleepBetter.org about medical issues, but this time of year there is a green menace on the prowl that steals your sleep.
 That menace is called seasonal allergies.

-Because of the oddly warm February this year, pollen-producing plants kicked into high gear early, meaning allergy season has been particularly bad this year.
+Pollen-producing plants are kicking into high gear around the U.S. right now, meaning allergy season is officially underway.
 But, what do allergies have to do with sleep?
-The answer is “a lot”.
+The answer is “a lot.”
 Simply put, if you can’t breathe properly you won’t be comfortable.
 And, if you’re not comfortable you won’t be able to get to sleep or stay asleep.
 So, without further ado, here are five ways to fight allergens and sleep better:

 - Close the windows and turn on the air conditioning.
 It’s fantastic that we have this technological option to keep the pollen outside but still be comfortable.
 It wasn’t that many years ago that closing the windows on a warm day would seem like torture.
 Make sure you check your heat pump filters, however, because if they’re clogged with pollen (like you are) they won’t be very efficient.